filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 VerifiedDealReward = EpochReward - ConsensusReward = 9 * NetworkRawPower * TotalVerifiedSpace / (NetworkRawPower + 9 * TotalVerifiedSpace)
 ```

+On the assumption of smoothly changing verified space as a proportion of network power,
-This reward distribution results in the *same total reward* profile as the current implementation,
+this reward distribution results in the *same total reward* profile as the current implementation,
 both for the system as a whole and for individual miners, with the exception of a change in the timing
 of verified deal rewards.
 This proposal has no intention of altering the ultimate incentives to storage providers,
 only of providing them by a more transparent mechanism.

-TODO: demonstrate how change in reward timing adds up to same total reward.

 ### Sector pledge
 The current sector initial pledge held by each miner actor comprises two parts: